 Making The Daniel Project - pt 2

-filming and distribution - along with responses to misinformation.
+Further information and responses to misinformation.

 What is The Daniel Project?